Medical Club of Philadelphia

 The Treasurer's report was referred to an auditing committee.
 President Hare commented on the financial status of the Club, "The fact (is) that the expenses of the Club have been less each year than the receipts and that we have a considerable balance to spend.
 In view of this fact I suggest that we offer a reception to the American Medical Association when it holds its semi-centennial meeting here in Philadelphia.''
 There was much discussion before approval.

 The Reception for the American Medical Association turned out to be a luncheon, at one o'clock.
 It was held in the Aldine Hotel, on the last day of their meeting.
 The guests were served: consomme; oysters raw, broiled and fried; oyster and chicken croquettes; chicken and lobster salads and cold meats.
 This was topped off with fruits, fancy cakes, ices, and coffee.
 The charge for all of this was a dollar per person.
-The minutes reported an attendance of two thousand, but the bill was for less than six hundred dollars.
-At a subsequent meeting Dr. Hulshizer reported, "I am holding a supply of sugars from the American Medical Association reception and move that they be kept for the use of this committee."
+The minutes reported attendance of two thousand, but the bill was for less than six hundred dollars.
+At a subsequent meeting, Dr. Hulshizer reported, "I am holding a supply of sugars from the American Medical Association reception and move that they are kept for the use of this committee."
 Carried.